cynthianekesa/Misala-App/README.md

   - Alexnet could also have been a good option but I didn't get to explore it

 - MobileNetV2 Base Model Option 1
-  - Model that was eventually hosted and used for the mobile app and reinforcement learning
+  - Model that was eventually hosted and used for the mobile app and reinforcement learning.
+Created a FASTAPI for the model and hosted on render(free tier).
+Documentations and link         found in the `README.md` of the 'plant identification model' folder.
   - Test Accuracy: `0.9382274150848389` and Test Loss: `0.21519993245601654`
   - Model Summary
   <img width="678" height="282" alt="image" src="https://github.com/user-attachments/assets/06d5c40b-eeef-47ca-abba-e15e31911a16" />